McLeodMoores/xl4j/docs/excel-introduction.md

 ### Binary arithmetic operators (`+`, `-`, `*`, `/`, `^`)
 Will try to convert any values to Numbers.
 This includes strings in any recognised format, dates and times and percentages.
 ### Percentage operators (`%`)
-Higest precendence operator so binds tightly to the operand to it's left.
+Highest precendence operator so binds tightly to the operand to its left.
 Will try and convert anything to a Number, so can be applied to dates, times and Booleans as well.
 ### String contatenation operator (`&`)
 Convert numbers to strings in a default number format unrelated to display format.
 ### Binary Boolean comparison operators (`=`, `<`, `>`, `<=`, `>=`, `<>`)